psb/astro-reason/README.md

 >
 > Any static assets, like images, can be placed in the `public/` directory.

 Reason React components are also placed in the components folder (along with their interface files).
-The `dune` file in the components folder tells Dune how to process the components and output JS.
+The `dune` file in the components folder tells Dune how to process the components to JS.

-The `_build` directory is where the output JS is placed.
+The `dune` file at the root of the project is used to tell Dune how to use any Reason/OCaml packages installed from npm.
+The `src/dune` file is used to tell Dune how and where to emit JS.
+It is worth noting that the JS is first built into the `_build` directory (specifically the `_build/default/src/output` folder) and then promoted back out to the `src/output` directory.
+This makes it easier to import components from astro files.

+**TODO**: functions

 The `<project_name>.opam` file contains the Reason/OCaml packages required and `package.json` contains the JS packages required.

-The `dune` file at the root of the project is used to tell Dune how to use any Reason/OCaml packages installed from npm.

 The `dune-project` file describes the project.